Welcome to the Claims Center for Policyholders

 Gather Contractor Estimates

 Even though the field adjuster prepared an estimate of the cost to repair or replace your property, it is still important to request your own estimates from qualified contractors.
 You are encouraged to request line item estimates that break down and show labor and material costs (rather than a single cost or lump sum estimate).
-Send us any estimates you receive from contractors you are working with for our review.
+Send us estimates you receive from contractors you are working with for our review.
 TWIA will compare your estimate with our own and issue supplemental (additional) payments if warranted.
 Learn more about supplemental payments.

 TWIA Reviews Your Claim Information